DrJLabs/infra-template/README.md

 | `__pycache__/` | `src/__pycache__/README.md` | Interpreter byte-code cache. |

 Agents **must not** add real secrets or artefacts; update the examples instead.

+## Offline setup

+Run `scripts/setup.sh` to create a virtual environment.
+If `vendor/wheels` contains wheel files, they will be installed without network access.
+When the directory is empty the script simply creates the environment and relies on the packages preloaded in this workspace.